-Starting in Boston you can stroll the Freedom Trail through historic Boston before moving on to the coast of Maine.
+Stroll the Freedom Trail through historic Boston before moving on to the coast of Maine.
 Travel through the White Mountains of New Hampshire and the Green Mountains of Vermont on your way to Dixville Notch and Stowe.
-Then on to the Berkshires where the culture and art is as rich as the scenery.
-From the Norman Rockwell picture perfect village of Stockbridge to Chesterwood and Tanglewood, the arts and music are completely intertwined with life in this area.
-After a stop at Sturbridge Village, you'll be on your way to Newport where during the Gilded Age opulence was the order of the day.
-Then relax on Cape Cod and a trip to Martha's Vineyard or Nantucket before returning to Boston.
+Then on to the Berkshires where the culture and art are as rich as the scenery.
+From the Norman Rockwell picture-perfect village of Stockbridge to Chesterwood and Tanglewood, the arts and music are completely intertwined with life in this area.

 The land there, gifted by William the Conqueror, was home to the founders of the Massachusetts Bay Colony who settled in Boston.
 In 1629, a dozen shareholders from Boston, Lincolnshire signed a contract to inhabit and develop New England assuming that they would be allowed to govern the colony themselves.
 They set sail for America, ultimately to join with William Blackstone and other survivors of the first Plymouth Colony.